RestingImmortal/misc-plugins/README.md

 Various small, not very serious plugins not large enough to warrant its own repo.

 ### Items
 Misc within the misc.
 More or less a place to flesh out various things before they are added elsewhere.
-The things can be accessed with [Ciu Kreo](https://github.com/RestingImmortal/Ciu-Kreo) or [Omnis](https://github.com/Darcman99/Omnis).
+The things can be accessed with [Ciu Kreo](https://github.com/RestingImmortal/Ciu-Kreo) or Omnis, found within [Adde](https://github.com/Darcman99/Adde-Endless-Sky).

 ### Olden Things